 How It Could Happen Again

-The government must step in to regulate.
 Congress passed the Dodd-Frank Wall Street Reform Act to prevent banks from taking on too much risk.
-It allows the Fed to reduce bank size for those that become too big to fail.
+It also allows the Fed to reduce bank size for those that become too big to fail.

-But it left many of the measures up to federal regulators to sort out the details.
-Meanwhile, banks keep getting bigger and are pushing to get rid of even this regulation.
+Meanwhile, banks keep getting bigger and are pushing to minimize or get rid of even this regulation.
 The financial crisis of 2008 proved that banks could not regulate themselves.
 Without government oversight like Dodd-Frank, they could create another global crisis.